saul-1395/Cloud_storage/README.md

     }
 ```

-#### The common module contains file types that are used for data exchange between the client and the server.
+#### The common module contains file types that are used for data exchange between the client and server.